 This course will emphasize the principles of planning, organizing, staffing, directing, and controlling the management of a variety of food service operations.
 The course will provide insight into the operation of a well-run restaurant.
 Introduction to Culinary Arts will provide insight into food productions skills, various levels of industry management, and hospitality skills.
 This is an entry-level course for students interested in pursuing a career in the food service industry.
 This course is offered as a classroom and laboratory-based course.
+This course cannot be entered at mid-

-Principles of Hospitality and Tourism (PRINHOSP)
+Prerequisites: None; Principles of Hospitality and Tourism recommended.